CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Magic/Fellweave/Plasmacraft/Plasmacraft.md

 - Create solar flare-like attacks.
 - Emulate properties of solar energy.

-Plasmacraft is the domain of true masters of Fellcraft.
+Plasmacraft is the domain of true masters of Fellweave.
 Plasmacraft is said to emulate the properties of the Sun, though it exhibits none of the Holy properties of Radiance Miracles.

-#### Fellcraft Combination: Plasmacraft
+#### Fellweave Combination: Plasmacraft

-This Fellcraft can only be accessed by users with a specialization in Blazecraft and Galecraft.
-The lowest dice total of the required Fellcraft will be used for this Fellcraft.
+This Fellweave can only be accessed by users with a specialization in Blazecraft and Galecraft.
+The lowest dice total of the required Fellweave will be used for this Fellweave.

 #### Specialization: The Ancient Dragon